Why should a startup follow the MVP approach?

 The MVP approach aligns with startup reality: limited resources, high uncertainty, and the need to learn fast.
+In the Innovation Mode methodology, MVP development is positioned within the Opportunity Realization capability - it follows idea validation (confirming the idea is worth building) and connects directly to the Three-Layer PMF Journey (measuring whether the product is working).
 It lets you ship earlier, satisfy early customers by solving their core problem first, and avoid spending on features that aren't yet validated.

 - Ship earlier and start learning from real users instead of assumptions